Moist Caramel Cupcakes

 First, bake them until just done – over-baking can dry them out.

-Also, use ingredients like sour cream, buttermilk, yogurt, apple sauce that help keep the cupcakes moist.
+Also, use ingredients like sour cream, buttermilk, yogurt, and apple sauce to help keep the cupcakes moist.

 Lastly, add simple syrup to cupcakes before frosting.

-Over mixing the batter can collapse cupcakes, thus taking away all that fluffiness.
-So, as a rule of thumb, cream butter and sugar until the sugar has almost melted - 2 minutes.
+Over-mixing the batter can cause cupcakes to collapse, taking away all that fluffiness.
+So, as a rule of thumb, cream butter and sugar until the sugar has almost melted – 2 minutes.

-Then, add eggs one at a time - and make sure each one is well incorporated.
+Then add eggs one at a time, ensuring each is well incorporated.

-There are few things you can do to bake similar size cupcakes.
-And, we discussed that in detail here - How to bake same size cupcakes.
+There are a few things you can do to bake similar-sized cupcakes.
+And we discussed that in detail here – How to bake same-size cupcakes.

-And, depending on how hot your oven temperature is, cupcakes usually take between 18 to 22 minutes.
-And, if your cupcakes bake quicker than 18 minutes or longer than 22 minutes, it's probably best to check if your oven needs calibration.
+Depending on your oven temperature, cupcakes usually take between 18 and 22 minutes.
+And, if your cupcakes bake quicker than 18 minutes or longer than 22 minutes, it’s probably best to check if your oven needs calibration.

 Caramel cupcakes with Swiss meringue buttercream and caramel sauce